-Be more mindful of your treasures with this growing book list.
+Be mindful of your treasures with this growing collection.

-Gratitude shines a spotlight on the abundance of love, of comforts, and of freedoms that surround us.
 Research shows that people who regularly express gratitude are happier and healthier than their counterparts, regardless of measurable wealth.
+Plus, regularly practicing gratitude shines a spotlight on the abundance of gifts in our lives, gifts we might otherwise overlook.

 You may also want to browse our list of Chapter Books about Mindfulness and Gratitude.